MfN-Berlin/docker-SemanticMediaWiki/README.md

 and choose: ```2.
 Start Docker Containers``` or ```3.
 Stop Docker Containers```.

 ## Deleting docker images
-To delete all docker images and other files from your local machine, call the smw.sk script as root
+To delete all docker images and other files from your local machine, call the smw.sh script as root
 ```
 sudo docker-SemanticMediaWiki/smw.sh
 ```